chinenyeokafor/sigstore_containerized/README.md

 # sigstore-containerized

-`sigstore-containerized` demonstrates how to build and configure a local Sigstore stack (Cosign, Rekor, Fulcio) for software artifact signing purposes.
+`sigstore-containerized` demonstrates how to build and configure a local Sigstore stack  for software artifact signing purposes.
 This setup is based on **Sigstore the Hard Way**, but simplified for containerized environments.

 ### Overview